IIIF/api/source/presentation/4.0/index.md

 ## Annotations

 IIIF uses the concept of _Annotation_ to link resources together from around the web.
-This specification uses a World Wide Web Consortium (W3C) standard for this called the [Web Annotation Data Model][org-web-anno].
+This specification uses a World Wide Web Consortium (W3C) standard for this called the [Web Annotation Data Model][org-w3c-webanno].
 This is a structured linking mechanism useful for making comments about Content Resources, but IIIF's primary use of it is to associate the images, audio and other Content Resources with their Containers for presentation.

 In each of the three Containers above, an **Annotation** links the Container to a Content Resource.
 The Content Resource in the [`body`][prezi-40-model-body] property is _painted_ into the Container by an Annotation whose [`target`][prezi-40-model-target] property is the [`id`][prezi-40-model-id] of the Container.
 In all three simple cases here the [`target`][prezi-40-model-target] property is the [`id`][prezi-40-model-id] of the Container with no further qualification.